Guide to Structured Settlements

 According to a study provided by the New York University School Of Law, there are over thirty-seven thousand Americans who have chosen cash for structured settlement payments as a lump sum cash payout.
 Considering the popularity of structured settlement payments in the US, almost half of all Americans will experience the need to resell a structured settlement as means to getting out of a financial emergency, such as a medical expense, or large debt.
 How much money are we talking about?
 On average, most settlement holders receive $324,000 of their lump sum.

-Expedite the Process of Getting Your Lump Sum Payout
+Expedite the Process To Get A Lump Sum Payout

 It may seem like a long road to taking back the control over your settlement.
 However, there are a couple of steps that you can take today to expedite this process: